MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

       If you are planning to use modern sensitivity labeling for email protection and existing email encryption methods like OME are in place, they can co-exist, but you should understand the scenarios in which either should be applied.
 See [Office 365 Message Encryption new capabilities (OME)](#office-365-message-encryption-ome-new-capabilities), which includes a table comparing modern sensitivity label-type protection with OME-based protection.

 3. Plan for integration into a broader information protection scheme.
 On top of coexistence with OME, sensitivity labels can be used along-side capabilities like Microsoft Purview Data Loss Prevention (DLP) and Microsoft Defender for Cloud Apps.
-See [Microsoft Purview Information Protection in Microsoft 365](../compliance/information-protection.md) to achieve your data privacy-related information protection goals.
+See [Protect your data with Microsoft Purview](../compliance/information-protection.md) to achieve your data privacy-related information protection goals.

 4. Develop a sensitivity label classification and control scheme.
 See [Data Classification and Sensitivity Label Taxonomy](https://aka.ms/dataclassificationwhitepaper).